We will be moving out of state next Fall, and I will likely not be taking the GT with me.

 tossed out some of the other parts.

 A friend notified me that my old GT has resurfaced in Vegas.
-These are the same guys that have been trying to sell the blue GT with blue wheels for a while (on eBay and on their site) My old '70 now sports a spoiler (OK, but not a good color match for the rallye orange) and a new steering wheel, as well as an updated stereo (which it really needed) Everything else looks essentially the same as when I sold it two year, 4 owners, and ~650 miles ago.
-I can probably answer any questions if anyone is interested in potentially purchasing this car.
+These are the same guys that have been trying to sell the blue GT with blue wheels for a while (on eBay and on their site) My old '70 now sports a spoiler (OK, but not a good color match for the rallye orange) and a new steering wheel, as well as an updated stereo (which it really needed) Everything else looks essentially the same as when I sold it two year, 4 owners, and ~650 miles ago. :rolleyes: I can probably answer any questions if anyone is interested in potentially purchasing this car.

 Cheers,